F. W. Murnau: Personal life

+Murnau joined the German air force as a radio operator in 1916.
+In December 1917 he had to make an emergency landing in Switzerland and was interned until the end of the war.

 Murnau was gay.
-Murnau joined the German air force as a radio operator in 1916.
-In December of 1917 he had to make an emergency landing in Switzerland and was interned until the end of the war.
-His friend and lover, the poet Hans Ehrenbaum-Degele also served in the war but was killed in the eastern front in 1914.
+His friend and lover, the poet Hans Ehrenbaum-Degele, also served in the war but was killed on the eastern front in 1915.
 This had a profound effect on Murnau, who drew from the horrors of loss, sacrifice and the violence of war in his film work.
-It was Ehrenbaum who introduced Murnau the work of expressionists such as Franz Marc and Else Lasker-Schüler.
+It was Ehrenbaum who introduced Murnau to the work of expressionists such as Franz Marc and Else Lasker-Schüler.

+In Hollywood, Murnau reportedly became enamored with the young actor David Rollins, whom he invited to his home.
+In late 1927, Murnau convinced Rollins to pose nude, with the pool and garden of the Wolf's Lair castle in Hollywood serving as the backdrop.
+In a later interview Rollins claimed to have been puzzled and surprised by the request, but felt comfortable enough with his body to oblige.

 Death

-On March 10, 1931, a week prior to the opening of the film Tabu, Murnau drove up the Pacific Coast Highway from Los Angeles, California in a hired Packard touring car.
-Murnau's valet, Eliazar Garcia Stevenson (September 2, 1900 - October 4, 1985), swerved to avoid a truck that unexpectedly veered into the northbound lane.
+On 10 March 1931, a week prior to the opening of the film Tabu, Murnau drove up the Pacific Coast Highway from Los Angeles, California, in a rented Packard touring car.
+Murnau's valet, Eliazar Garcia Stevenson (2 September 1900 – 4 October 1985), swerved to avoid a truck that unexpectedly veered into the northbound lane.
 The car overturned after striking an embankment, throwing all occupants out of the vehicle.
 Murnau suffered a head injury and died the next day at the Santa Barbara Cottage Hospital.

-A service was held for Murnau at the Hollywood Lutheran Church on March 19, 1931.
-His body was transported to Germany, where he was entombed in Southwest Cemetery in Stahnsdorf (Südwest-Kirchhof Stahnsdorf), near Berlin, on April 13.
+A service was held for Murnau at the Hollywood Lutheran Church on 19 March 1931.
+His body was transported to Germany, where he was entombed in Stahnsdorf South-Western Cemetery, near Berlin, on 13 April.
 Among the attendees of his second funeral were Robert J. Flaherty, Emil Jannings, and Fritz Lang, who delivered the eulogy.
 Greta Garbo had a death mask of Murnau commissioned, which she kept on her desk during her years in Hollywood.

 In July 2015, Murnau's grave was broken into, the remains disturbed and the skull removed by persons unknown.
 Wax residue was reportedly found at the site, leading some to speculate that candles had been lit, perhaps with an occult or ceremonial significance.
 As this disturbance was not an isolated incident, the cemetery managers were considering sealing the grave.
 The skull has not been recovered since.